canonical/open-documentation-academy/website/docs/explanation/glossary_what.md

 ### Abbreviation

-If the term is an abbreviation, the gloss starts with its expansion.
-The abbreviation is explained briefly after its expansion.
+If the term is an abbreviation, the gloss starts with the expanded form of the term.
+The abbreviation is explained briefly after this expansion.
+For example:

 ```{glossary}
 DNS